mdozmorov/MDgenomerunner/README.md

 `gr_trimnames` - trims long column/row names to a defined length.

 `gr_maxmin` - extracts max/min correlation of each object (column) with other objects.
 Each column in an n x m matrix is correlated with other columns, and the names of the columns maximally/minimally correlated with the target column are assembled.

+`gr_promoter_extract` - given a vector of gene names, extract genomic coordinates of their promoters.
+Promoters can be defined as (by default) regions 2,000 bp upstream and 500 bp downstream of gene' transcription start site.
+Currently, hg19 only, and gene symbol only.